 Best cycling watch for ultra-endurance riders and back-packers

-The Suunto 9 is the ultimate battery in the form of a smartwatch.
-Claiming up to 120 hours of tracking in its Ultra-saving battery mode, the watch puts competitors to shame in terms of longevity.
+The Suunto Core Alpha is the ultimate battery in the form of a smartwatch.
+Claiming up to 12 months of battery life, the watch puts competitors to shame in terms of longevity.

-Made for ultra-endurance riders, triathletes, IRONMAN competitors, and people who don’t want to charge their smartwatch every day, the Suunto 9 is the smartwatch for you.
+Made for ultra-endurance riders, triathletes, bikepackers, and people who don’t want to charge their smartwatch every day, the Suunto Core Alpha is the smartwatch for you.

-There is an integrated heart rate monitor and optional barometric altimeter, although the Suunto 9 does not have the ability to sync workouts with third-party apps.
+There is an integrated Temperature sensor, storm alarm, sea level pressure, weather trend indicator and sunset/sunrise times, although the Suunto Core Alpha does not have the ability to sync workouts with third-party apps.

 Related: Best GPS Trackers For Bikes